GianfrancoD/useTargetHandler/README.md

    import { useTargetHandler } from "usetargethandler";

 TSX
-   import { useTargetHandler } from "usetargethandler"; o import { useTargetHandler } from "usetargethandler/tsx";
+   import { useTargetHandler } from "usetargethandler";
 ```

 ### Caracteristicas